 What is a synopsis?
-The word ‘synopsis’ comes from the Greek prefix ‘sun-‘ (meaning ‘together’) and ‘-opsis‘ (‘seeing’).
-So a synopsis is literally a way to ‘see together’, in one quick read, the unique and compelling aspects of a story.
+It’s a summary which provides, in one quick read, the unique and compelling aspects of a story.
 How do you write a synopsis that you can submit with confidence to publishers?
 Read on for summary-writing tips and examples.

 First: Beyond defining a synopsis – what should a synopsis include?

 Yes, a synopsis is a summary and yes, the word means ‘seeing together’, but what does the typical synopsis for (for example) a typical mystery-thriller or fantasy epic include?

 On their submissions page, Bloomsbury (who published J.K.
 Rowling’s mega-hit Harry Potter series), specify what they require in a synopsis.
 It should include: